naushniki/qamail/readme.md

 Preparing for installation
 ------------
 * You should bind a domain name to the IP address of your server.
-You don't need an MX DNS record, a simple A record is sufficient.
-If you don't have a domain name, you can get one for free here: http://freedns.afraid.org/

 Installation via Docker
 ------------